Bostonfan06/SimpleReminderApp/README.md

-# Simple Reminder App
+# One Life App

 This was our final project in class.
-I created a simple To-Do Application and adding a few new twist to it such as drawing pad, weather updates, and to-do list.
+I created a simple To-Do Application and added a few new twist to it such as drawing pad, weather updates, and to-do list.
 We had to use all of skills learned in Bootcamp while using React.

 ## Built With